KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: The KScaNN Algorithm

 \subsubsection{Other Refinements}

-In addition to the major optimizations, several other refinements were implemented to improve performance and robustness: (1) an optional integration of the SOAR clustering method \cite{sun} for fuzzy partitioning, which can improve recall for points near cluster boundaries; (2) an implementation of a generalized candidate pool mutator optimized for Euclidean distance datasets; and (3) fine-tuning of the internal convergence parameters of the $K$-means algorithm to ensure higher-quality cluster formation.
+Beyond the primary optimizations, we implemented several refinements to enhance robustness: (1) optional integration of the SOAR clustering method \cite{sun} for fuzzy partitioning, improving recall for boundary points; (2) a generalized candidate pool mutator optimized for Euclidean distance datasets; and (3) fine-tuning of $K$-means convergence parameters to ensure high-quality cluster formation.